Link building image

 Sourcebottle website

-This HARO alternative works very similarly to Help a B2B Writer.
+Sourcebottle – you’ve gotta love the name right?
+This platform works very similarly to Help a B2B Writer.

 While you have to sign up to see all of the pitches, you can see a few examples on the website.
+If you’re on the fence about signing up, this is a good way to see if Sourcebottle is right for you.

 How to increase the chances of a publisher using your quote